CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 ### During the pandemic

-We have been worshipping online weekly at our usual time throughout the pandemic.
+We have been worshipping online weekly at our usual time throughout the pandemic, running together with in-person worship when that has been possible for us to do responsibly.

 We welcome visitors to our Meetings for Worship on Sundays at 1030-1130 and Wednesdays at 1315-1145; these are are currently 'blended': most attending online with some at the Meeting House which also has a video link to the online space.

 - To register to attend a Meeting in person, please contact our Warden in advance, preferably by email to [jlwardens@gmail.com](mailto:jlwardens@gmail.com).
 - To join us online, please contact [clerk@cambridgeshire-quakers.org.uk](mailto:clerk@cambridgeshire-quakers.org.uk)

 Following Meeting there is the opportunity for those meeting online to chat in small groups of 3-5 Friends in 'breakout rooms'.

-We hold in-person worship primarily because we know some Friends have difficulty accessing online meetings;
+Friends at the Meeting house can chat outside in our courtyard.

-please only come if you can do so safely and your place has been confirmed, and please follow the safety directions you will be given.
+Please only come if you can do so safely and your place has been confirmed, and please follow the safety directions you will be given.

-Our meetings for business are currently being held online at 1215 on first Sundays only and for practical reasons in-person meetings are not being held on the first Sunday in the month.

-Our monthly Tuesday evening discussion meetings are not taking place currently, but Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled "Ideas in Isolation".
+Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled "Ideas in Isolation".
 Please get in touch if you would like to join.

 #### If you need additional support